Peter554/netlifycmsdemo/slides/content.md

 This approach enables us to deploy a static site - all the benefits of jamstack!

+Content authors don't need technical understanding of the code or git.

 ---

 # How do I add Netlify CMS to my jamstack site?

 - Enable Netlify identity.
+We need authentication for admin users (content authors).
-- Add folder [admin](https://github.com/Peter554/netlifycmsdemo/tree/master/src/admin) with files `index.html` and `config.yml`.
+- Add folder admin with files `index.html` and [`config.yml`](https://raw.githubusercontent.com/Peter554/netlifycmsdemo/master/src/admin/config.yml).

-- `index.html` simply contains the Netlify CMS script. `config.yml` contains the configuration.
+`index.html` simply contains the Netlify CMS script. `config.yml` contains the configuration.

 That's it!